google/material-design-lite/src/footer/README.md

   </div>
 </footer>
 ```
 &nbsp;5.
-Add content to the top (left and right), middle (drop-downs), and bottom (text and links) sections of the footer; include any appropriate MDL-specific CSS classes using the HTML `class` attribute.
+Add content to the top (left and right), middle (drop-downs), and bottom (text and links) sections of the footer; include any appropriate MDL classes using the `class` attribute.
 ```html
 <footer class="wsk-mega-footer">
   <div class="wsk-mega-footer--top-section">